Baby leopard tortoise for sale

 Your baby leopard tortoise may be shy and not very active until it adjusts to its new home.
 You can help it adjust by feeding it the same time every day.
 After it has had time to warm up, place the tortoise directly in front of its food.
 In the wild, leopard tortoises are a grazing species.
 If possible, a grass yard is recommended for your tortoise.

 Avoid feeding dog or cat food, or large amounts of fruit.
 A little fruit is fine, but only offer it on rare occasions, no more than once or twice a month, as a treat.
 Too much fruit will result in runny stools and provide a great place for parasites to thrive in the tortoise’s gut.
 Fruit is also lacking in protein.
-Protein contains amino acids, which are the building blocks for a hard and healthy shell.
-For the baby leopard tortoise for sale, most of the required protein can be obtained from quality greens, many of which contain about 15 to 20 percent protein.
+The protein contains amino acids, which are the building blocks for a hard and healthy shell.
+Lastly, for the baby leopard tortoise for sale, most of the required protein can be obtained from quality greens.
+Because many of the greens contain about 15 to 20 percent protein.

 Leopard tortoises for sale will thrive in captivity and become very personable pets.
-I highly recommend them if you can provide the proper care.
+Secondly, we highly recommend them if you can provide the proper care.
 Most importantly, leopard tortoises for sale can provide many years of enjoyment for their owners, whom they will likely outlive.
 Much of this information was written by one of the best authorities on Leopard tortoises in the world, Richard Fife.